simplilearn-devops/devops-lesson-8/lab-8.2/README.md

 Start a Git container.
 `docker run -d -p 2022:22 --name git git`
 Find its IP address and make a note of it.
 `docker inspect git`

 Now run a Jenkins container again and verify that you can connect.
 `docker run -it --rm -v $PWD/jenkins:/var/jenkins_home jenkins /bin/sh`
-Now connet to the Git container using SSH.
+Now connect to the Git container using SSH.
 You may have to change the last digit of the IP address to that of your container.
 `ssh git@172.17.0.5`
 Answer yes to accept the key.
 You should connect OK.
 Exit both containers with control-D control-D.

 Clone the Git repository.
+Ignore the warning about the repository being empty.
 `git clone ssh://localhost:2022/home/git/project.git`

 Check in some data.